Frequently Asked Questions

 Will you offer this workshop again?

-The Everybody is a Babe Workshop has become one of my favorite things I've ever done, but I will be working on my book, my album and touring throughout 2023 & 2024, so I don't foresee another cycle of the workshop for at least another year.
+The Everybody is a Babe Workshop has become one of my favorite things I've ever done, but I am only able to offer it once a year.
+This will be the only workshop in 2024.

 What is the refund policy?